wingyu/daedal/README.md

 coercion are handled using [Virtus](https://github.com/solnic/virtus) to make it harder to construct invalid ElasticSearch queries before sending them to the server.

+The ElasticSearch Query DSL is huge!
+There are also a ton of different options within each component.
+My goal is to include as much of that functionality and flexibility as possible, but also maintain as high of test coverage as possible.
+That means it'll take some time for this project to reach full coverage of the Query DSL, so please feel free to contribute or be patient :)

 Installation
 ------------